nmacianx/data-mining-itc-cnet/README.md

 In order to run the scraper in `author` mode, Selenium is used to scrape the URLs and it requires a ChromeDriver that can be downloaded from [here](https://chromedriver.chromium.org/downloads).
-Note: the chrome driver version needs to match your local chrome version.
+Note: the chrome driver version needs to match your local Chrome version (Google Chrome is a requirement).

 Save the `chromedriver` executable inside the folder `/chromedriver/` in this project.